 I reached my dorm early in the morning and got ready for my class on Engineering Design and Analysis (EDA), which was in a couple of hours.
 One of my favorite professors, Dr. Glen Kissel, was teaching it.
 He had done his Master’s and Ph.D. from MIT, graduating at the top of his class.

-The EDA class was quite a challenging for me (as it was for senior year students) since I was technically still a junior.
+The EDA class was quite challenging for me (as it was for senior-year students) since I was technically still a junior.
 After an interview, he allowed me to take his course, and I can proudly say that I ended with the best grade in the class.

-This class was for the design process of Capstone projects of final year students.
-I was a junior year student at the time, but I already had my Capstone project well under way called ‘Predictive Maintenance of Batteries Using Machine Learning’.
+This class was for the design process of Capstone projects for final-year students.
+I was a junior year student at the time, but I already had my Capstone project well underway called ‘Predictive Maintenance of Batteries Using Machine Learning’.

-Besides the class, I used to visit Dr. Kissel in his office hours to talk on a topic that interested us both – Satellites and NASA.
-All in all, it was an absolute pleasure and honor to study from Dr. Kissel.
+Besides the class, I used to visit Dr. Kissel during his office hours to talk on a topic that interested us both – Satellites and NASA.
+All in all, it was an absolute pleasure and honor to study with Dr. Kissel.

 Long story short, after finishing the three-hour EDA class, a friend of mine picked me up and took me to the car rental company where I had already booked a 7-seater Chevrolet Tahoe.
 I drove that back to campus and went to sleep.
 I woke up at midnight and as planned, we left on our seven-hour journey at 1 am.